Karaka-Management/oms-Search/Docs/introduction.md

 # Setup

-This module doesn't have any additional setup requirements since it is installed during the application install process.
+This module doesn't have any additional setup requirements.

 The module can be installed through the integrated module downloader and installer or by uploading the module into the `Modules/` directory and executing the installation through the module installer.